Dau2004/Hidden-Markov-Model-for-Human-Activity-Recognition/README.md

 **Limitations:**
 - Limited to 4 basic activities
-- Single participant data (generalization to new users unknown)
+- Single participant data (generalisation to new users unknown)
 - Confusion between similar activities (walking/jumping)
 - Requires phone placement consistency

 **Future Directions:**
 The model provides a strong foundation for real-world deployment.
 With additional data from diverse participants, enhanced features, and model refinements, accuracy could reach 95-98%.
-Integration with additional sensors and deep learning approaches could enable recognition of more complex activities and improve robustness to varying conditions.
+Integration with extra sensors and deep learning approaches could enable recognition of more complex activities and improve robustness to varying conditions.

-The HMM approach demonstrates that probabilistic temporal modeling is highly effective for activity recognition, providing both accurate predictions and interpretable transition patterns that reflect realistic human behavior.
+The HMM approach demonstrates that probabilistic temporal modelling is highly effective for activity recognition, providing both accurate predictions and interpretable transition patterns that reflect realistic human behaviour.
 This makes it particularly suitable for healthcare applications where understanding activity sequences is as important as classification accuracy.

 ---